richteambs/maint-window-action/docs/DevelopingAndReleasing.md

 # Developing and Releasing

+This document is aimed at developers who are maintaining these Maintainizr actions.
+It describes how to set up for local development, and how to release changes that you made.

 ## Building and testing locally

-First, you'll need to have a reasonably modern version of `node` handy.
-The actions in this repo are designed to work with node version 16.
+First, you'll need to have a reasonably modern version of Node handy.
+The actions in this repo are designed to work with Node version 16.

 Install the dependencies: